 This content structure aims to facilitate more effective learning by helping learners understand the complete process before focusing to the specifics.
 Understanding the process overview is part of the learning that may extend beyond the current job scope of learners' role.
-Knowing the reasoning behind a process and each of its elements can better inspire motivation for further learning and strengthen learners' sense of ownership in their human resource roles.
+Knowing the reasoning behind a process and each of its elements can better inspire motivation for further learning and strengthen learners' sense of ownership in their human resource roles at officer or above level particular related to workforce planning and resourcing.